swilliams/management-philosophy/README.md

 Lastly, you can always ask for more clarity or context.
 If I haven’t provided enough context, please please please ask for more!

+### Project Management
+I’ve seen nearly every kind of project management philosophy there is.
+In my opinion there is no silver bullet when it comes to them, and being dogmatic about ‘Agile’ or anything just leads to unnecessary conflict.
+I view all of those things as tools to be used for the right occasion.
+Each team and project is different and needs a tailored approach.
+We’ll work together to figure that out for our teams, and then we’ll evaluate if it’s working and change when appropriate.
+Per Dave Thomas:

+> What to do: Find out where you are.
+> Take a small step towards your goal.
+> Adjust your understanding based on what you learned.
+>
+> Repeat.

 ### Notifications
 Notifications will rule your life if you let them.
 I tend to be very nitpicky over what push notifications I allow on my phone especially.
 I only get alerts from Slack if someone mentions me directly.
 I also get alerts for SMS/iMessages.
 I do not have alerts for emails, social media, or many of the other common apps.
 I highly recommend you follow suit.

 Please set yourself regular time to rest and recharge.
 I believe that continual extended hours is not healthy, for a person, or for a business.
 There may be times when we absolutely have to hit a deadline where extra time may be necessary, but that’ll be rare.